pytorch/serve/examples/usecases/llm_diffusion_serving_app/Readme.md

-# Multi-Image Generation Streamlit App by chaining Llama & Stable Diffusion using TorchServe, torch.compile & OpenVINO
+## Multi-Image Generation Streamlit App by chaining LLaMA & Stable Diffusion using TorchServe, torch.compile & OpenVINO

 This Streamlit app is designed to generate multiple images based on a provided text prompt.
+Instead of using Stable Diffusion directly, this app chains LLaMA and Stable Diffusion to enhance the image generation process.
+Here’s how it works:
+- The app takes a user prompt and uses [Meta-LLaMA-3.2](https://huggingface.co/meta-llama) to create multiple interesting and relevant prompts.
+- These generated prompts are then sent to Stable Diffusion with [latent-consistency/lcm-sdxl](https://huggingface.co/latent-consistency/lcm-sdxl) model, to generate images.
+- For performance optimization, the models are compiled using [torch.compile using OpenVINO backend.](https://docs.openvino.ai/2024/openvino-workflow/torch-compile.html)
-It leverages [TorchServe](https://pytorch.org/serve/) for efficient model serving and management, and utilizes [Meta-LLaMA-3.2](https://huggingface.co/meta-llama) for prompt generation, and **Stable Diffusion** with [latent-consistency/lcm-sdxl](https://huggingface.co/latent-consistency/lcm-sdxl) and [Torch.compile using OpenVINO backend](https://docs.openvino.ai/2024/openvino-workflow/torch-compile.html) for image generation.
+- The application leverages [TorchServe](https://pytorch.org/serve/) for efficient model serving and management.

 ![Multi-Image Generation App Workflow](./docker/workflow-1.png)